By Megan Zakarewicz, DO, Grand View Health Medical Weight Loss

 Eventually, mindful eating can be a valuable tool to help you regain control of your eating and maintain a healthy weight.
 If you want to give it a try and would like some support, we are here to help.
 Contact our office to schedule an appointment.

-About the author: Megan Zakarewicz, DO, is a family medicine physician with certification in obesity medicine.
+About the author: Megan Zakarewicz, DO, is a primary care physician with certification in obesity medicine.
 She leads the Grand View Health Medical Weight Loss program.
 She is accepting new patients for in-person or telemedicine appointments.
-For more information, call the Grand View Health hotline at 215-453-4100 to schedule an appointment.
+For more information, call Grand View Health at 215-453-4100 to schedule an appointment.